 Discover Aloe vera juice benefits!
 Aloe vera juice is made by liquefying Aloe vera pulp.
 The cactus-like, perennial, aloe plant has thick, fleshy, leaves, with sharp pointed and spiny edges.
 Its flowers vary in color from red, orange, yellow or pink.

 Historically, Aloe vera has been used as an alternative medicine and first aid.
 It has been used orally or topically.
 Aloe vera comes in different forms: capsule, pill, gel, oil and juice.
 Aloe gel is made by adding thickener to Aloe juice.
 Aloe oil is oil soluble portions extracted from the plant, into a vegetable oil.

 Aloe vera juice, gel or oil are used in commercial and homemade beauty products including: soaps, lotions, sunscreens, shampoos and cosmetics.
 It is found in other household products, as well, such as facial tissues.
-Aloe vera has a variety of uses but, here, we'll focus on skin care.
+Aloe vera has a variety of uses but, here, I'll focus on skin care.

 Reduce Redness and Itching